The Green Community – When we share electric cars

 Over half of the world’s population lives in urban areas, and by 2050, two-thirds of the world’s population is expected to live in cities.
 What if we had to make room for even more private cars than the ones already existing in the cities?

 110 experts believe that by 2030, car sharing can replace around 40% of all private cars.
 At the same time, over 35 European cities have pre-approved GreenMobility and our car-sharing solution to promote CO2 neutrality, improve the urban environment and reduce private cars in the cities.

 When we choose to drive an electric car rather than a gasoline or diesel car, we can also save the environment from large amounts of CO2.
-On an average trip of about 7.7 km in a GreenMobility car, our users help to save the environment 912g CO2, which corresponds to the climate footprint of the production of a liter of skimmed milk or 3 cups of coffee.
-Overall, GreenMobility’s users have just reached 2000 tonnes of saved CO2.
+On an average trip in a GreenMobility car, our users help to save the environment 1,2kg CO2.
+Overall, GreenMobility’s users have saved more than 3,600 tonnes of saved CO2.